Journalist, Kaihaurapa kōrero nūpepa

 You may need

-- a relevant tertiary qualification in journalism, communications or similar area
+- a relevant tertiary qualification in communication and media or similar area

 - a driver licence